Roman Romanovich Kachanov: Early life and education

 Roman was born on 17 January 1967 in Moscow, USSR.

 He began to work at the age of 14: first as a postman and later as a literature assistant to the writer Kir Bulychov.
 In 1982-1984, while going to night school, he attended a course of direction as an auditing student at the High Courses for Film Directors.

-In 1984, he enrolled in the faculty of script writing at the All-Russian State Institute of Cinematography (VGIK), entered the course of K. K. Paramonova.
+In 1984, he enrolled in the faculty of script writing at the All-Russian State Institute of Cinematography (VGIK), entered the course of Kira Paramonova.
 In the same year, he published the story "The Miracles of Technology" in the VGIK newspaper "The Way to the Screen", since then his writing career began.
 In 1985, at the animation studio "Soyuzmultfilm", a cartoon "The Miracles of Technology" was based on this story.
 Then Kachanov wrote the words to the song "Paper Dove" (composer Vladimir Shainsky).

 In 1987, he wrote the play "Karpusha"..
 A cartoon of the same name was based on this play at Soyuzmultfilm in 1988.
 Later, a book based on it was published.

 As a writer, Kachanov mainly works under the name R. Gubin in order not to be confused with his father, Roman Kachanov.

 In 1988, he wrote the script for Ivan Okhlobystin's short film debut "Nonsense.
 The story about nothing".

 Kachanov studied on the same course with Renata Litvinova and Arkady Vysotsky.
 On the parallel course Fyodor Bondarchuk, Aleksandr Bashirov, Ivan Okhlobystin, Tigran Keosayan, Bakhtyar Khudojnazarov, Rashid Nugmanov were studying at that time at the Directing Faculty.

 Kachanov subsequently continued friendship and cooperation with many of them.
 He graduated from VGIK in 1989.

 Career

 1990s

 In 1991, he made a film "Don't ask Me about the Thing".
 The film starred Juozas Budraitis, Emmanuil Vitorgan, Nina Ruslanova, Natalya Krachkovskaya, including some young actresses – Irina Feofanova, Maryana Polteva.
 Due to the economic difficulties, which appeared after the collapse of the Soviet Union, the film premiered only in 1995.
 Critics classify the film as "physiological cinema":

 According to the chronology of the film’s releases on the screens, Kachanov's debut work was the film "Freak", made in 1993.
 The film was produced at the Artistical Joint "Ekran".
 According to Kachanov, producer Menahem Golan played a significant role in the implementation of this project:

 The main roles in the film were played by Nikita Vysotsky and American rock singer Joanna Stingray.

 The film premiered in 1994 at the "Oktyabr" cinema, in the Central House of Cinema (DRC), on Channel 1 of Ostankino and at the film festival "Kinotavr" (competitive programme).
 The newspaper "Kommersant" wrote about it:

 From 1993 to 1997, Kachanov shot advertisements and music videos.

 In 1998, he shot the low-budget film "Maximilian".
-The main roles in the film were played by Alexander Demidov (Kvartet I), Emmanuel Vitorgan, Nikita Vysotsky, Evgeny Dvorzhetsky, Ivan Okhlobystin and others.
+The main roles in the film were played by Alexander Demidov (Kvartet I), Emmanuil Vitorgan, Nikita Vysotsky, Yevgeny Dvorzhetsky, Ivan Okhlobystin and others.
 The composer was Pavel Molchanov (the rock band "Time-Out").